minseok127/HAP/README.md

 				concat('''', filter, '''', ':'', valtype));
 END LOOP;
 ```
 Now the metadata is ready, indicating where in the hidden attribute the encoded values should go.
-Before encoding, we also need to know the values of the attributes being encoded and their data types.
+We also need to know the values of the attributes being encoded and their data types.
 The above queries handle this task.
 These queries are executed by hap_encode().

 ```
 __hap_encode_to_hidden_attribute